-In general there is more than one value inhabited by a regular expression (meaning regular expressions can typically match more than one string).
+In general there is more than one value inhabiting a regular expression (meaning regular expressions can typically match more than one string).
 But even when fixing a string from the language of the regular expression, there are generally more than one way of how the regular expression can match this string.
-POSIX lexing is about identifying the unique value for a given regular expression and a string that satisfies the informal POSIX rules (see [1, 8, 9, 12, 13]).1 Sometimes these informal rules are called maximal much rule and rule priority.
-One contribution of our earlier paper is to give a convenient specification for what POSIX values are (the inductive rules are shown in Figure 1).
+POSIX lexing is about identifying the unique value for a given regular expression and a string that satisfies the informal POSIX rules (see [1, 10, 12, 15, 17]).
+Sometimes these informal rules are called maximal munch rule and rule priority.
+One contribution of our earlier paper is to give a convenient specification for what POSIX values are (the inductive rules are shown in Fig 1).

-The clever idea by Sulzmann and Lu [12] in their first algorithm is to define an injection function on values that mirrors (but inverts) the construction of the derivative on regular expressions.
+The clever idea by Sulzmann and Lu [15] in their first algorithm is to define an injection function on values that mirrors (but inverts) the construction of the derivative on regular expressions.
 Essentially it injects back a character into a value.
 For this they define two functions called mkeps and inj: